 - Cost more to repair

-If you’re currently in the market for a good detailing generator, click here for a list of my generator recommendations for both conventional or inverter generators.
+If you’re currently in the market for a good detailing generator, click here for a list of my generator recommendations for both conventional and inverter generators.
 Many you can find online for under $400.

-Option 2: Conventional Multipurpose Generators
+Option 2: Conventional generators

-Benefits of Conventional Generators
+Benefits of conventional generators

-- Lower price point
+- Lower starting price

-- up to 10,000 to 20,000 watts of power
+- up to 10,000 to 20,000 watts of power!

-Cons of Conventional Generators
+Cons of conventional generators

 - Bulky, can be difficult to store and maneuver (especially in vans)